 HISTORY OF COFFEE: INTERNATIONAL COFFEE DAY

-Yesterday, September 29, was National Coffee Day in the US and 16 other countries.
+September 29 is National Coffee Day in the U.S. and 16 other countries.

-Whether percolated, filtered, steeped in a French press, poured over, or made with high-pressure steam in an espresso maker — at 10 to 15 times the quantity of coffee-to-water as gravity-brewing — 90% of humans ingest this caffeinated beverage regularly.
-It is the most widely used psychoactive drug, capturing the imagination of people the world over.
+Whether percolated, filtered, steeped in a French press, poured over, or made with high-pressure steam in an espresso maker – at 10 to 15 times the quantity of coffee-to-water as gravity-brewing – 90% of humans ingest this caffeinated beverage regularly.
+It is the most widely used psychoactive drug, capturing the imagination of people worldwide.

 History of Coffee Day